openSUSE/news-o-o/_posts/2011-07-23-opensuse-weekly-news-issue-185-is-out.markdown

 If everything works as expected most parts of working copy codecleanup should be finished
       after this week.

-
+â€

+â€œ

-      [Christos Bountalis: A utility for merging configuration / sysconfig files “ Week 9 Report](http://cbounta.wordpress.com/2011/07/22/a-utility-for-merging-configuration-sysconfig-files-week-9-report/)
+      [Christos Bountalis: A utility for merging configuration / sysconfig files â€“ Week 9 Report](http://cbounta.wordpress.com/2011/07/22/a-utility-for-merging-configuration-sysconfig-files-week-9-report/)

 Exciting news for the project this week.
 After solving the problem with the comments and
-      the tree representation of the sysconfig files in Augeas, there was a big leap in the project™s progress.
+      the tree representation of the sysconfig files in Augeas, there was a big leap in the projectâ€™s progress.
 By having test data and through debugging i was able to complete the match algorithm.The program is now able to traverse through two trees / files, make the necessary matches between the nodes of these two trees and provide the appropriate information to the later stages.
 That of merging.